6529-Collections/nextgen/docs/setter-functions.md

 ### How to add data on a Collection?

-<b>Purpose:</b> The <i>addCollectionData(..)</i> function helps you add additional data for a Collection such as mintcost, max public purchases, total supply etc.
+<b>Purpose:</b> The <i>addCollectionData(..)</i> function allows you to add the additional data for a Collection such as mintcost, max public purchases, total supply etc.

 <b>Notes:</b>
 * This function can only be called by the contract deployer or a contract administrator.
-* Once the function is executed the smart contract reserves specific min and max indeces for the collection's token ids.
+* Once the function is executed the smart contract reserves specific min and max indices for the collection.
-* The collections circulating supply at start is 0.
+* The collection's circulating supply starts at 0.
-* Next you need to set the phases for the collection.
+* You need to set the minting phases for the collection to be able to start the minting process.

 <!-- end of the list -->